tenkeyaikoukaint/cggpyg/README.md

 easy to understand, modify

 ## why the repository moved to here?
-Inadvertently I lost previous mail address and unable to access previous repository.
+Inadvertently I lost previous mail address and become unable to access previous repository.

 ## require